Young couple using kinesio tape and showing different colours available like yellow, blue and red.

 Find out more about the difference between using a brace and Kinesio tape.

-Learn more about where to buy and how to use kinesio tape on knees and shoulders.
+Learn more about where to buy Kinesio tape and how to use it on knees and shoulders.

 Physio expert applying kinesiology tape on a patient's shoulder and neck, demonstrating the right way to apply the tape.